 But it takes a long time to drive all the way out there, and during my North Carolina visit, I didn’t have the time to make the extra-long voyage.
-So a friend and I settled for the next best thing – some camping in Croatan National Forest and a stop in some beach towns on barrier islands near Bogue Sound in the southeast part of the state.
+So after passing through the city of New Bern, a friend and I settled for the next best thing – some camping in Croatan National Forest and a stop in some beach towns on barrier islands near Bogue Sound in the southeast part of the state.

 The camping experience itself wasn’t anything out of the ordinary.
 We drove up, set up the tent, did a bit of hiking in the woods, enjoyed the scenery, started a fire, roasted marshmallows.
 The usual.
 But I loved it because any chance to get out of the sometimes-suffocating city environment for some peace and quiet and nature relaxation is very welcome in my world.

 For more specific info on the campgrounds of Croatan National Forest, check out the official page.

 The next morning, it was off to the town of Atlantic Beach for an ocean visit.
 The cool thing about this part of North Carolina is that the ocean is less than an hour’s drive from the national forest.
 Camping and beaches in one day!